Your business is growing. Exciting times are ahead, but before you can reap the rewards of extra help, you need to figure out how to do payroll.

 (If you already know how you want to run payroll, skip ahead to the corresponding section to learn exactly how to do it.)

-This guide will explain how to do payroll manually, along with the biggest pros and cons of going with that approach.
+This guide will explain how to manage payroll manually, along with the biggest pros and cons of going with that approach.
 We’ll also reveal the other options you have if manual payroll isn’t your thing.

 Determining who should be on your payroll